vishnuuxsharma/mini-projects/README.md

-# mini-projects
+# clothing brand landing page
-my mini projects
+my mini projects is about clothing brand in that i just make landing page